Information security: Change management

 Change management procedures that are simple to follow and easy to use can greatly reduce the overall risks created when changes are made to the information processing environment.
 Good change management procedures improve the overall quality and success of changes as they are implemented.
 This is accomplished through planning, peer review, documentation, and communication.

-ISO/IEC 20000, The Visible OPS Handbook: Implementing ITIL in 4 Practical and Auditable Steps (Full book summary), and ITIL all provide valuable guidance on implementing an efficient and effective change management program information security.

 Business continuity

 Business continuity management (BCM) concerns arrangements aiming to protect an organization's critical business functions from interruption due to incidents, or at least minimize the effects.
 BCM is essential to any organization to keep technology and business in line with current threats to the continuation of business as usual.
 The BCM should be included in an organizations risk analysis plan to ensure that all of the necessary business functions have what they need to keep going in the event of any type of threat to any business function.